 |HSC 0003||Introduction to Health Care||2.5 credits (CTE)|

 Florida residents will be given preference over non-residents.
-Final acceptance will be based on the submission of all required documents received at the mandatory program orientation session.
+Final selection will be based on the submission of all required documents received at the mandatory discipline orientation session.

-If you have previously attended any college or university other than Miami Dade College, you must arrange for that institution to send official transcripts to the Admission’s Office at the Medical Campus by May 1st for an August acceptance.
+If you have previously attended any college or university other than Miami Dade College, you must arrange for that institution send official transcripts to MDC’s Transcript Evaluation department located at the Kendall campus prior to the target date of May 1st for an August acceptance.

 Students who have attended foreign colleges must submit original transcripts and a certified English translation before February 1st to the Registrar at the Medical Campus for evaluation.
 For details, please call 305-237-4141.
 Students who have attended a foreign allied health or nursing program should consult the Miami Dade College catalog for more information about how to have their transcripts, diplomas, and credentials evaluated for U.S. equivalency.